 When is the Ascendum Machinery data breach settlement payout date?

-The class action lawsuit was filed because Ascendum Machinery Inc. experienced a data breach on or around May 27, 2023, which allegedly exposed personal information of employees.
+The class action lawsuit alleged Ascendum Machinery Inc. experienced a data breach on or around May 27, 2023, which allegedly exposed employees' personal information.
 The plaintiff claimed that Ascendum failed to adequately protect this information.

 Ascendum denies any wrongdoing but agreed to settle the case to avoid the expense and risk of further litigation.